 In the 1990s, the Nike Blazer started to become extinct.
 However, skateboarders quickly adopted it because of its vulcanized outsole that offered excellent traction.
 Also, its heavy leather and suede materials were strong enough to withstand skateboarding abuse.
 As basketball players left the Blazers behind, skateboarders took ownership of it.
 This saved the silhouette from going out of style.

 In 2005, pro skater Lance Mountain announced the development of Blazers for Nike SB, adding padding to the tongue and installing the Air technology.
 It officially transformed the basketball shoe into a skate shoe.

-Since then, it was reinterpreted countless times.
-One of its exciting iterations is the Nike Blazer Mid 77 Vintage.
-It sports the old-school look of the basketball shoe and a midsole with a vintage finish.
-With a similarity to the Slam Jam collab, it delivers a combination of retro vibe and versatility.
+One of its exciting iterations is the Nike Blazer Mid 77 Vintage that sports an old-school basketball shoe appeal.
+With similarity to the Slam Jam collab, it delivers a combination of retro vibe and versatility.